Fall 2024 - P1

 Hacks

-Review each of the sections above and produce a python program which has a dictionary that stores:
+Review each of the sections above and produce a python program that stores:

-2. Build your own code cells using each of the variable types
+- Build your own code cell(s) that define each variable types